SonyCSLParis/pesto/README.md

 #### Audio format

 Internally, this repository uses [torchaudio](https://pytorch.org/audio/stable/backend.html) for loading audio files.
-Most audio formats should be supported, refer to torchaudio's documentation for more information.
+Most audio formats should be supported; refer to torchaudio's documentation for more information.
-Additionally, audio files can have any sampling rate, no resampling is required.
+Additionally, audio files can have any sampling rate; no resampling is required.

-#### Pitch prediction from output probability distribution
+#### Pitch prediction from the output probability distribution

 By default, the model returns a probability distribution over all pitch bins.
-To convert it to a proper pitch, by default we use Argmax-Local Weighted Averaging as in CREPE:
+To convert it to a proper pitch, by default, we use Argmax-Local Weighted Averaging as in CREPE:
 ![image](https://github.com/SonyCSLParis/pesto/assets/36546630/7d06bf85-585c-401f-a3c2-f2fab90dd1a7)

 Alternatively, one can use basic argmax of weighted average with option `-r`/`--reduction`.